 - ½ cup Dulce De Leche

 - Combine sugar and soften butter in a mixing bowl.Tip — Soften butter is essential for the structure of thumbprint cookies.

 - On medium speed, cream butter and sugar in a stand mixer 9fitted with the paddle attachment) until they are light in color and fluffy.
 While the creaming is in process, add vanilla essence.Tip — The fat from the butter will lend a light yet crisp texture to our cookies without the addition of baking soda or powder.

 - Transfer the cookie dough to a bowl.
 Cover with plastic wrap and refrigerate it for 20-30 minutes.

 - Once the cookie dough is chilled and firmed, preheat the oven to 350°F (180°C).
 Grease a baking sheet or line it with parchment paper.
 Form walnut-sized balls from the cookie dough.
 Roll the dough into perfect balls with no visible creases or joins.
 Set it on the baking sheet.

-- Place the cookies at least 1.5 inches apart on the greased baking sheet.
+- Place the cookies at least 1½ inches apart on the greased baking sheet.